menandmice/micetro_docs/guides/implementation/cloud.rst

 Prerequisites
 ^^^^^^^^^^^^^^^
-For IP Address Management (IPAM), Micetro connects with the cloud service through Micetro Central, and for DNS management, the Micetro DNS agent is required.
+For IP Address Management (IPAM), Micetro connects with the cloud service through Men&Mice Central, and for DNS management, the Men&Mice DNS controller is required.
 Before proceeding with any actions related to Micetro and its interaction with cloud services, two essential requirements must be met:

-1. **DNS Agent Installation and Setup**:
+1. **DNS Controller Installation and Setup**:

-   * Ensure that the DNS agnet is installed on the machine where Micetro Central is running.
+   * Ensure that the DNS controller is installed on the machine where Men&Mice Central is running.
-   * For instructions on installing DNS agents, see :ref:`install-controllers`.
+   * For instructions on installing DNS controllers, see :ref:`install-controllers`.

 2. **Network Connectivity**:

-   * Verify that the machine running Micetro Central can establish a connection to the specific cloud instance.
+   * Verify that the machine running Men&Mice Central can establish a connection to the specific cloud instance.
    * The connection should be established on port 443/TCP.
 This is a specific network port used for secure communication.
    * For detailed networking requirements, see :ref:`firewall-ports`.

 If you intend to add multiple AWS cloud accounts using a single set of credentials, see :ref:`aws-multi-account`.

 Adding Cloud Services
 ^^^^^^^^^^^^^^^^^^^^^^